-Voluntary overtime v right to holiday pay
+Voluntary overtime v. right to holiday pay

-The EAT has confirmed in Dudley Metropolitan Borough Council v Willetts and Others that “remuneration linked to overtime work that was performed on a voluntary basis could be included in normal remuneration for calculating holiday pay”.
+“remuneration linked to overtime work that was performed on a voluntary basis could be included in normal remuneration for calculating holiday pay”.

 The case involved over 50 council employees who were employed as electricians, plumbers, roofers, storemen, operations officers, and quick response operatives.
 Each employee had set contractual hours of 37 hours a week.
-In addition to these normal working hours, once in every four weeks and, in some cases five weeks, the employees also performed the following additional duties on a voluntary basis:
+In addition to these normal working hours, once in every four weeks and in some cases five weeks, the employees also performed the following additional duties on a voluntary basis:

-1. Out-of-hours standby shifts
+- Out-of-hours standby shifts;

-2. Attending call-outs
+- Attending call-outs and

 The regularity of the shifts and when they were performed was decided by the employees.